witnet/web3-jsonrpc-gateway/README.md

 - `PORT`: listening port for the server.
 - `NETWORK`: network name.
 Infura supports `mainnet`, `ropsten`, `rinkeby`, `kovan` and `goerli`.
-- `SEED_PHRARE`: the seed phrase to use for the wrapped Ether.js wallet, in BIP-39 mnemonics format.
+- `SEED_PHRASE`: the seed phrase to use for the wrapped Ether.js wallet, in BIP-39 mnemonics format.
 - `PROJECT_ID`: your Infura project ID.

 ## How to create a server for any other provider